Unraveling screening mechanisms in Kondo impurities using an NRG-MPS-based method: Method

 we will also have $\mathcal{M}_{\text{imp}} = -\mathcal{M}_{\text{env}} = 1$.
 Hence, to determine if the system is indeed in a Kondo configuration as in Eq.~\eqref{eq: Kondo state impurity plus environment multilevels}, we perform an additional step.
 First, we project the full system into the Fock-1 block of each of the impurity levels

-where $\eta$ is the normalization coefficient.
+where $\eta$ is the normalization coefficient and with $n_\ell s=1$, we highlight the projection on each impurity level.
 With this projection, the projected impurity's Hilbert space is $2L$-dimensional.
 Next, we perform a Schmidt decomposition between the impurity and environment subspaces of the projected state.
 The general form of this decomposition reads

 where ${\ket{\phi_i}_\text{imp}}$ and ${\ket{\phi_i}_\text{env}}$ form orthonormal sets in the respective Hilbert spaces and $\lambda_i\geq0$ are the Schmidt coefficients.
 In a product state as in Eq.~\eqref{eq: nonkondo state}, only one Schmidt coefficient is nonzero.
 If the system is instead in a $SU(L)$ Kondo singlet configuration, cf.~Eq.~\eqref{eq: Kondo state impurity plus environment multilevels}, with $a_{\ell\ell'}=a$, we will have $\lambda_i \approx 1/\sqrt{2L}$ for $i=1,\ldots,L$.
 Thus, by combining our correlators with the analysis of Schmidt coefficients, we can determine if the full system is in a superposition of orthogonal states corresponding to a Kondo-like hybridization.